See a Problem?

 My take is that the original

 Many great anecdotes that fans of Steve Jobs and Apple will likely have come across before.
 The book is very heavy on the, "hey did you know I met Steve Jobs?" style of storytelling.
 This book feels like a good intro to Apple philosophy for people unfamiliar with Apple(?), and an overview of Apple's major ad campaigns for people unfamiliar with those.
-If you're a Mac fan or worked in advertising between the '80s and now, you likely are very familiar with this stuff.
+If you're a Mac fan or worked in advertising between the '80s and now, you likely are very familiar with this stuff.My take is that the original title, "my opinions about how Apple probably works and what Steve Jobs said to me a few times," was too long for the cover, so the publisher reduced it to just "Simplicity."

 Some good reminders that making things simple is complicated.

-Before exploring the details of the book further, I want to point out a few things about the author, so the context will be set up better for the rest of the journey.
+...moreBefore exploring the details of the book further, I want to point out a few things about the author, so the context will be set up better for the rest of the journey.
 Ken Segall is an advertising veteran, having been mostly with Chiat/Day (one of the most famous advertising agencies that has created landmark ads like Taco Bell chihuahua, Adidas's Hello Tomorrow, Southwest's Welcome Aboard etc along with three of the best campaigns ever for Apple - 1984, Mac vs PC, and the iconic "Think Different) for much of his career and closely linked with their Apple account.
 He was the protege of Steve Hayden, the creator of 1984.
 In that position, his interactions with Steve Jobs were first hand, and so is his account in this book.
 But clearly, and even admittedly, Ken was enamored by Steve's Reality Distortion Field, and on most pages in the book, he comes across as a fanboy rather than a collaborator!
 That's not a complaint per se, but something that becomes apparent clearly and dearly in the book.

 The book has been divided into ten chapters, each very smartly named on the lines of "Think something" - Think Small, Think Simple, Think Iconic etc. And I certainly admit that all of them apply unarguably to Apple and the values lived by it under Steve Jobs.
 Every chapter is about the author's interactions with Steve Jobs (I say Steve Jobs because it was Steve Jobs himself who used to handle the final advertising, marketing, and product naming campaigns - not some executives, not a board, not anybody else) on an advertising or a marketing project.
 The stories are not chronological but are rather categorized on different aspects of simplicity.
 Before we narrow down on each chapter, as a trivia fan, I'd like to put down some interesting "Did you know?"s from the book that might pique a potential reader's interest to explore more.
 Did you know that...